cugos/cugos.github.com/2023-spring-fling/index.md

  -
     type: Keynote
     slides:
-    title: I, For One, Welcome our New Overlords
+    title: <a href="https://www.youtube.com/watch?v=RN7SSj5LB6k">I, For One, Welcome our New Overlords</a>
     time: 9:25 AM
     room: Bezos (G04 on the first floor)
     speaker: Paul Ramsey, <a href="https://www.crunchydata.com">Crunchy Data</a> and <a href="http://blog.cleverelephant.ca">Blog</a>